Brenta Engine Design Guide Build Data structures Files Github

 To compile the examples:

-cmake -Bbuild -DBRENTA_BUILD_EXAMPLES=on
+cmake -Bbuild -D BRENTA_BUILD_EXAMPLES=on

 cmake --build build -j$(nproc) --target <example-name>

 where example-name is the name of the .cpp example file without extension.
+You can also omit the --target option completely, this will build all examples.

 To build tests:

-cmake -Bbuild -DBRENTA_BUILD_TESTS=on
+cmake -Bbuild -D BRENTA_BUILD_TESTS=on

 cmake --build build -j$(nproc)